sp5-y/discord-larp-plugin/README.md

 This will:

-1. Clone Vencord to `%LOCALAPPDATA%\Vencord-custom`
+1. Clone/update Vencord to `%LOCALAPPDATA%\Vencord-custom`
-2. Copy `larp/index.tsx` into Vencord's `src/userplugins/larp/`
+2. Copy `larp/index.tsx` into `src/userplugins/larp/`
-3. Install dependencies and build
+3. Run `pnpm install` and `pnpm build`
-4. Launch the Vencord installer (`pnpm inject`) — pick your Discord install in the GUI
+4. Patch Discord automatically

-Then restart Discord, open **Vencord Settings → Plugins**, and enable **Larp Tool**.
+Restart Discord fully. **Larp Tool** is enabled by default — if you turned it off before, re-enable it under **Vencord Settings → Plugins**.

 ### Script commands